-In IVF treatment fertility drugs are given to stimulate the ovaries.
-Growth of eggs is monitored with the ultrasound.
+In IVF Treatment, fertility drugs are given to stimulate the ovaries.
+The growth of eggs is monitored with an ultrasound.
 Then, when eggs are ready, using an ultrasound-guided needle introduced through the vaginal wall, your fertility specialist retrieves the eggs directly from the ovaries.
 In the lab, the eggs are placed together with sperm from the male partner or a sperm donor.
 Some of the eggs will fertilize and some healthy embryos will result.
 One or two healthy embryos are selected and transferred to the uterus.

-IVF completely bypasses the fallopian tubes, so presence of blockages in the tube doesn’t matter.
+IVF completely bypasses the fallopian tubes, so the presence of blockages in the tube doesn’t matter.
 That said, research has found that an inflamed tube can significantly decrease the chances of IVF success.
 If you have a hydrosalpinx (fluid-filled tube), your fertility specialist may recommend surgery to remove the tube.
-Then, after recovery from surgery, IVF can be attempted.
+After recovery from surgery, IVF can be attempted.

-Tubal ligation surgery is a permanent method of the birth control.
-There are different types of the tubal ligation.
+Tubal ligation surgery is a permanent method of birth control.
+There are different types of tubal ligation.
 These include a surgeon cutting the tubes, banding them, clamping them, or placing specialized coils inside them.
-The idea is to surgically and intentionally block the tubes so the sperms can’t reach the egg.
+The idea is to surgically and intentionally block the tubes so the sperm can’t reach the egg.

-Around 20% to 30% women later regret having a tubal ligation.
+Around 20% to 30% of women later regret having a tubal ligation.
 The good news is that even though this kind of birth control is considered permanent, it can be surgically reversed for many women.
-Surgical repair of a tubal ligation is more likely to be fruitful and successful than women having tubal surgery to repair blockages caused by diseases.
-Micro-surgical repair is less expensive than IVF, costing as much as half per delivery.
+Surgical repair of tubal ligation is more likely to be fruitful and successful than for women having tubal surgery to repair blockages caused by diseases.
+Micro-surgical repairs are less expensive than IVF, costing as much as half per delivery.

-Most of the Blocked Fallopian Tubes are caused by pelvic infections.
+Most Blocked Fallopian Tubes are caused by pelvic infections.
 Most of these infections are caused by a sexually transmitted infection.
-Regular screening for STIs is an important step.
-If the STI or pelvic infection is caught early enough, treating it may help in preventing the development of scar tissue.
+Regular screening of STIs is an important step.
+If an STI or pelvic infection is caught early enough, treating it may help in preventing the development of scar tissue.

 Once an infection has been diagnosed, prompt antibiotic treatment is important.
 Treating the infection doesn’t guarantee the tubes will become clear.
-Antibiotic kills only bacteria.
+Antibiotics only kill bacteria.
 Any damage or scar tissue that has formed will not be reversed by antibiotic treatment.
 However, treating the disease will help prevent further damage, and may make fertility treatment or later surgical repair more likely to be successful.

-Using condoms and getting regular STI screening (especially if you engage in high-risk sexual behaviour) is recommended to prevent fallopian tube damage from STI.
+Utilizing condoms and getting regular STI screening (especially if you encounter high-risk sexual behaviour) is instructed to prevent fallopian tube harm from STIs.